 Inside the Shop: How a Houston Team is Transforming Manufacturing Communication

-Step inside NOV’s West Little York facility, and you’ll hear the steady hum of machines, see monitors glowing, and catch the sharp scent of coolant and metal in the air.
-It’s the sound of a shop in motion - focused, skilled, and alive.
+Step inside NOV’s West Little York facility, and you’ll hear the steady hum of machines.
+Monitors glow, and the sharp scent of coolant and metal fills the air.
+It’s the sound of a shop in motion—focused, skilled, and alive.

 Beneath that rhythm, something quieter is shaping how the team works: communication.